Emily Hsu

 Research Interests

-Emotions, interpersonal relationships, social/group dynamics, changing world of work, virtual workplaces (e.g., remote or hybrid work) & digital technologies
+Emotions, interpersonal relationships, changing world of work (e.g., remote or hybrid work, digital technologies, new norms and expectations)

 Personal Interests